 If staff members have concerns about another staff member then this should be referred to the Headteacher.
-Where there are concerns about the Headteacher, this should be referred to the Chief Executive Officer (CEO) of the Alban Academies Trust.
+Where there are concerns about a school's Headteacher this should be referred to the Executive Headteacher.
+Where there are concerns about the Executive Headteacher, this should be referred to the Trust's Chair.
+Staff may consider discussing any concerns with the school's designated safeguarding lead and make any referral via them.

-The CEO of the Trust is:
+The Trusts Chair is: